CyberEyeResearchLabs/lorawan-stack/doc/content/guides/connecting-gateways/multitechconduit/_index.md

 The [MultiTech MultiConnect® Conduit™](http://www.multitech.net/developer/products/multiconnect-Conduit-platform/) is a configurable, scalable cellular communications gateway for industrial IoT applications.
 The technical specifications of this Conduit can be found in the software guide in the [official documentation](http://www.multitech.net/developer/products/multiconnect-conduit-platform/conduit/) page.

-This guide will help you set up the gateway to communicate over {{%tts%}}.
+This guide will help you set up the Multitech Conduit gateway to communicate over {{%tts%}}.
 <!--more-->
 {{< figure src="001_Multitech_Conduit_AEP.png" alt="MultiTech MultiConnect Conduit AEP Gateway" >}}